3L Roadmap

 Careers and Professional Development

-• If you plan to apply for state or federal clerkships after graduation, Friday, March 15, is the suggested deadline by which you should request a clerkship recommendation letter from potential faculty recommenders for classes taken, or research or teaching assistant work, completed in any prior semester.
-This provides you and your faculty recommenders time to speak about your clerkship application strategy.
+• If you plan to apply for state or federal clerkships this spring, Friday, March 14, is the suggested deadline by which you should request a clerkship recommendation letter from potential faculty recommenders for classes taken, or research or teaching assistant work, completed in any prior semester.
+Recommenders should aim to have their letters completed by mid-to-late April.
 Follow OJC’s guidance on faculty recommendation letters in its Courseworks page or speak with an OJC adviser for best practices.

 • Complete the Graduate Employment Survey in Symplicity if you have not done so already.